• Skip to primary navigation

 Yarn: Lion Brand Homespun and Lion Brand Heartland (Aran Weight #4)

 Here’s another one of our free C2C crochet patterns that uses the mini C2C technique.
-This nordic inspired potholder will be the star of the show at your Christmas dinner, or you can make it as a gift for the hostess if you’ll be visiting friends and family.
+This Nordic-inspired potholder is great for being the star of the show at your Christmas dinner, or you can make it as a gift for the hostess if you’ll be visiting friends and family.
 The motif isn’t super Christmasy, so you can enjoy it all year long.

 Designer: Raffamussa Designs